 The Array Android app has been developed significantly that you have access to your data at your fingertips.

 The Array Android app has been developed significantly that you have access to your data at your fingertips.
 The android app can be used to submit forms, manage your account information such as your profile picture and password, view submissions, view reports and any other custom dashboards you have.
 By logging into Array you will see you have clear access to everything on your account in the side navigation bar.
-Follow our guide to understand the app itself.

 Filling in a Form